-Recent college graduates also weathered the Great Recession better than their peers with a high school diploma.
-When unemployment reached its peak in 2010, recent college graduates experienced an unemployment rate of 6.9 percent, compared with a jobless rate of 15.8 percent for all young workers.
+Recent college graduates also weathered the Great Recession far better than their peers with a high school diploma.
 Today, the jobless rate for bachelor’s degree holders is less than 2 percent.5 And the incidence of poverty among bachelor’s degree holders is 3.5 times lower than it is for those who hold high school degrees.6 A college education is expected to become even more valuable.
-Over the past decade, all net job growth has gone to workers with bachelor's degree or graduate degrees.7
+Over the past decade, all net job growth has gone to workers with bachelor’s degree or graduate degrees.7

 Of course, a college education is about more than just securing a job and a steady income.
 Consider health and safety, prerequisites for leading a fulfilling life.
 Bachelor’s degree holders are 47 percent more likely to have health insurance provided through their job and their employers contribute 74 percent more to their health coverage.
 Life expectancy is also longer for those who attend college.
 Studies suggest that those who have attended at least some college can expect to live seven years longer than their peers with no postsecondary education.